papertek/Technic-Pack-Repository-Template-1.16.5/README.md

 # Technic Pack Repository Template

+__⚠️ Due to long inactivity from my side and no personal need to update this, it is archived and will only stay here for documentational reasons.
+It might also not work anymore with the lasted Technic environment.__

 This is my template for hosting modpacks for the [Technic Minecraft Launcher](https://www.technicpack.net/) on github.

 ## Usage